Skip to Content

 With a recessive gene, when two carriers are mated, 50% of their offspring will be carriers, and 25% of their offspring will be dwarfs.

-2. Unscrupulous breeders realized that they could sell a small German Shepherd more expensively if they tried to pass it off as a smaller version of a purebred.
-This is also the main reason for the confusion between a German Shepherd suffering from dwarfism and the Miniature German Shepherd crossbreed.
+2. Unscrupulous breeders realized they could sell a small German Shepherd more expensively if they tried to pass it off as a smaller version of a purebred.
+This is also the main reason for the confusion between a German Shepherd suffering from dwarfism and the miniature German Shepherd crossbreed.

 Other Causes of Pituitary Dwarfism